-Account based pensions: 4.8 Transition to Retirement pensions: 4.9
+Account based pensions: 4.8 in any 20 years Transition to Retirement pensions: 4.9 in any 20 years

 Summary risk level High

 Balanced Growth (MySuper product)

 The Balanced Growth option is a diversified option that invests across a range of asset classes.
 There is typically a split of around 67% invested in growth assets and 33% invested in defensive assets.